 Express appreciation for the offer and say something positive about the organization while being diplomatic.

-Once you accept a co-op job offer, even verbally, you must not back out to work for another employer.
+Once you accept a job offer, verbally or in writing, you must not back out to work for another employer.
 If you have any questions/concerns about this, discuss with your career services coordinator before taking action.

-Reneging on an offer could damage your chances of future employment with that company.
+Reneging on an offer (backing out after accepting) could damage your chances of future employment with that company.
 Therefore, consider carefully before accepting a position.

 Request extensions from employers if you need more time to consider other offers.
 Do not ignore deadline dates you have agreed upon.